-Other systems (such as ABC [25]) operate by propagating known coordinates from a fixed set of anchor nodes in the core of the network.
-Each node can then find its location in terms of the propogated coordinates using techniques like triangulation.
+Other systems (such as ABC [25]) operate by propagating known coordinates from a fixed set of anchor nodes in the core and solving for locations using techniques like triangulation.

 Rao et. al. [23] describe an algorithm for computing virtual coordinates to enable geographic forwarding in a wireless ad-hoc network.
 Their algorithm does not attempt to predict latencies; instead, the purpose is to make sure that directional routing works.